For Our Patients

 Veterans can call (866) 606-8198 to find out if they qualify or visit http://www.va.gov/opa/choiceact/ and schedule an appointment at OHI.

-Veterans who do qualify should use their Veterans Choice Card, which will allow them to request OHI as their community-based primary health care provider.
+Veterans who qualify should use their Veterans Choice Card, which will allow them to request OHI as their community-based primary health care provider.
 The Ocean County Veterans Service Bureau, located on the first floor of the Ocean County One-Stop Center, 1027 Hooper Avenue, Toms River, can provide additional assistance to veterans about obtaining and using their Veterans Choice Card.

 Frequently Asked Questions: